skyglobal/web-toolkit/README.md

 ```

 ### Building/Running the Toolkit

+Update the toolkit by making your change and testing the it within the demo site.

  * `grunt server` : Grunt will spin up the [Jekyll](http://jekyllrb.com/docs/github-pages/) server, watch for code changes and rebuild on the fly.
  * `grunt server --beautify` : To help when debugging.